bualuk/cisc187-assignments/lab09-pointers/README.md

 valgrind src/main
 ```

-If you properly cleaned up after your pointers,
+If you properly cleaned up after your free store pointers,
 you should see the following line near the end of the output:

 ```